hackergod00001/PYTHON-PROJECTS/README.md

-# PYTHON-PROJECTS for UJ MP3 Player v6
+# UJ MP3 Player v6
-This project contains all basic python projects which I have made till date
+This is my music player made in python using tkinter, pygame & mutagen libraries